lovemilk2333/notes/README.md

 # notes
-I'm using this repo to backup and show my all notes if I want to backup and show
+I'm using this repo to backup and show my all notes which I want to backup and show